bchareyre/yade-mpi/doc/sphinx/user.rst

 	:yref:`yade.utils.readParamsFromTable` knows which parameter file and which line to read by inspecting the ``PARAM_TABLE`` environment variable, set by the batch system.

 parameter table
 	simple text file, each line representing one parameter set.
 This file is read by :yref:`yade.utils.readParamsFromTable` (using :yref:`yade.utils.TableParamReader` class), called from simulation script, as explained above.
+For better reading of the text file you can make use of tabulators, these will be ignored by :yref:`yade.utils.readParamsFromTable`.
+Parameters are not restricted to numerical values.
+You can also make use of strings by "quoting" them ('  ' may also be used instead of "  ").
+This can be useful for nominal parameters.

 The batch can be run as ::